 How to help your patients quit smoking

-How did the people you know quit smoking?
+How did the former smokers you know quit smoking?

 Who should you believe?

 Is cold turkey the only way to quit?